MozillaItalia/Mozilla-Italia-l10n-guide/en/3-Workflow.md

 1. In the project select *Suggested* from filter.
 Then compare your entries with those of your reviewer for changes.

 2. You have two choices:
   - If you agree with the changes, confirm the reviewer’s version by clicking on the check icon beside it.
-If you have yet not been granted saving priviledges, simply do nothing and pass to the next one.
+If you have yet not been granted saving privileges, simply do nothing and pass to the next one.

   - If you would rather suggest an alternative, type it over, then hit the blue *Suggest* button.
 Then resubmit it to the reviewer, back in Phase 2, step 4.